C. A. L. Totten: Military career

 Totten graduated from West Point (where he had been an honor student) in June 1873.
 He was commissioned as a second lieutenant in the 4th Artillery Regiment.
 He was promoted to first lieutenant the next year.
 He would not be promoted again, however, due to slow promotions in the post-Civil War Army.

-He taught military science and tactics at Massachusetts Agricultural College, (now known as the University of Massachusetts Amherst) from 1875 to 1878.
+He taught military science and tactics at Massachusetts Agricultural College (now known as the University of Massachusetts Amherst) from 1875 to 1878.
 In this assignment he introduced fencing as a collegiate sport.

 Charles Totten and W. R. Livermore are variously credited with being the first to bring the practice of wargaming from Germany to the United States.
 Totten's book Strategos, one of the first modern wargaming systems in the United States, was published in 1880.

 In 1881 Totten participated in the Chiricahua Campaign against the Apaches in Arizona.
 For this service, Totten was entitled to receive the Indian Campaign Medal when it was established in 1907.

 He was stationed at Fort Adams in Newport, Rhode Island from November 9, 1882, to August 1, 1883.
 He then served as Professor of Military Science and Tactics, Cathedral School of St. Paul in New York from August 4, 1883, until April 21, 1886.
 A strong opponent of the Metric System, he patented a system of weights and measures in 1884.

 He was again assigned to Fort Adams, as well as serving as an advisor at Rhode Island Militia encampments, from May 30, 1886, until October 1, 1889.
 His last assignment in the Army was as Professor of Military Science and Tactics at Yale University from August 1, 1889, until 1892.

 Writing and publishing

 After a leave of absence, Totten resigned his commission in August 1893 and settled in Milford, Connecticut with his office in New Haven.
 He devoted most of his remaining life to writing, chiefly on biblical chronology, biblical prophecy, the Great Pyramid, British Israelism, the symbolism of the Great Seal of the United States and other esoteric subjects.

 He was a prolific author, writing over 180 books and articles, including a massive 26 volume series entitled "Our Race" defending British Israelism, and his writings continue to exert influence in some Christian Zionist circles.
 Totten's works were read and embraced by Mary Baker Eddy, the founder of the Christian Science Church.
 They were also an influence on Sibyl Marvin Huse, author and teacher/Reader of Christian Science.

-As an active member of the International Institute for Preserving and Perfecting (Anglo-Saxon) Weights and Measures, Totten wrote its theme song, "A Pint's a Pound the World Around," in 1883, which included these lines:
+As an active member of the International Institute for Preserving and Perfecting (Anglo-Saxon) Weights and Measures, Totten wrote its theme song, "A Pint's a Pound the World Around," in 1883, which is reproduced below.

 At the second convention of the Anglo-Saxon Federation of America in 1931, Howard Rand announced that the federation had acquired Totten's unsold books along with cuts and printing plates from the Totten Memorial Trust.
 Rand used the federation to continue publishing Totten's work.